-The myth of modern democracy is that it was handed down from on-high.
-In fact, the ruling class resisted extending the franchise at every turn - and it was socialists who fought them for the right to vote.
+The myth of our democratic rights is that they were handed down to us from on high by liberals.
+But the ruling class resisted extending the franchise at every turn - and socialists were the ones who fought them for the right to vote.

-Since the advent of the modern state, ruling classes have tried to restrain the voting power of workers and those not "well born."
+Since the advent of the modern state, ruling classes have tried to restrain the voting power of workers and those not "wellborn."
 Contrary to the mainstream story that capitalism naturally gave rise to democracy, establishment powers in nineteenth-century Europe restricted the vote for as long as they possibly could.
-Only when faced with mass mobilisation - or when continent-wide war wiped out working-class males en masse - was it clear that the franchise could no longer be withheld.
+Only when faced with mass mobilization - or when continent-wide war wiped out working-class males en masse - was it clear that the franchise could no longer be withheld.